Personal injuries

 Website: www.apil.org.uk

-If your injury resulted from an accident at work, you should, if you are a member, contact your trade union.
-The union may instruct solicitors to pursue a claim on your behalf and you will not have to pay for this.
+If your injury resulted from an accident at work, you should contact your trade union if you're a member of one.
+The union might instruct solicitors to pursue a claim on your behalf.
+You will not have to pay for this.

-If you are injured as a result of a traffic accident and you are a member of a motoring organisation, for example, the AA or RAC, you may be able to get specialist legal advice through that organisation.
+If you're injured as a result of a traffic accident and you're a member of a motoring organisation, like the AA or RAC, you might be able to get specialist legal advice through that organisation.

 Support and counselling organisations

-There are a number of voluntary organisations and schemes that may be able to give support to people who have been injured, or whose partners, friends or relatives have been injured or killed.
+There are a number of voluntary organisations and schemes that might be able to give support to people who have been injured, or whose partners, friends or relatives have been injured or killed.

 Action against Medical Accidents (AvMA)

-AvMA can provide information, support and referral to solicitors if you are the victim of a medical accident.
+AvMA can provide information, support and referral to solicitors if you're the victim of a medical accident.
 AvMA has a panel of medical experts prepared to give independent opinions.
 AvMA can refer you to a solicitor in Scotland who specialises in clinical negligence.

 Action against Medical Accidents (AvMA)